bfanselow/Vespa/README.md

 ## VESPA Details

 #### Process Flow Summary
 The *VESPA* Flask app routing engine passes the Posted "package-version-host" list payload to **cve_analysis.analyze_vulnerable_package_list()** along with a CVE-data-access object.
 For each "package-version-host" object in the list, the package's CVE records are retrieved from the data-access object.
 The input package's version is compared to the affected-versions for that package by methods in **version_math.py**.
-If the package version is found to be affected, the assocated CVE information is added to a response object of all affected packages from the input payload list.
+If the package version is found to be affected, the associated CVE information is added to a response object of all affected packages from the input payload list.
 This object is returned as a JSON by the Flask app.

 #### Storage formats
 *VESPA* currently supports multiple different CVE data storage formats: